Stuycs-K/project03-final-10-lamc/DEVLOG.md

 Finish final decision handling - 1.5 hours
 Made server assign each client anumber to output in the final decision - 1 hour Fixed a bunch of bugs (Null terminated strings, clients did not stop reading after time was finished, etc) - 2 hours

+### 2024-01-19 - Accounts
+Attempted to make username + password system - 2 hours Gave up on the passwords and just made it work with using usernames to login - 30 minutes Unsuccessfully tried to synchronize usernames with money - 4 hours